ESPN Backs Itself Into a Corner

 Late last week, the ESPN host Dan Le Batard veered outside the sports network’s hard-line stance on avoiding politics on the air.
 He unloaded on President Donald Trump for attacking four congresswomen of color.
 Just as notably, he criticized his own network’s no-politics policy as “cowardly,” putting ESPN—where I used to work—in the crosshairs of contention once again.

-What happens now is unclear.
 Le Batard abruptly disappeared from his radio slot on Monday, and then reappeared the following day.
-When I reached out to ESPN to ask about Le Batard’s situation, a network spokesperson declined to comment.
-A source close to the situation, speaking under the condition of anonymity because of the sensitivity of the discussions, told me Le Batard wasn’t formally suspended and is scheduled to meet with ESPN President Jimmy Pitaro on Friday.
+When I reached out to ESPN to ask about his situation, a network spokesperson declined to comment.
+Le Batard met with ESPN President Jimmy Pitaro earlier today.
+A source close to the situation, speaking under the condition of anonymity because of the sensitivity of the discussions, told me Le Batard hasn't been formally suspended for his statements last week, and he won’t be.
+Whether this ordeal will make Le Batard more cautious in his commentary remains to be seen.

 I left ESPN in an awkward way last September, after a nearly identical controversy.
 Even so, I feel no vindication in seeing the cable sports giant, where I worked for 12 years, react clumsily once again when a high-profile commentator responds viscerally to something ugly that the current president said or did.

-Note: This article has been updated to include new information, and to clarify the timing of Dan Le Batard’s meeting with ESPN President Jimmy Pitaro.